hjtrhodes/CV/README.md

 - AGILE methodology - Working in small engineering teams to produce projects using daily standups, pair programming and mobbing, Trello boards to manage workflow, presenting products and retro meetings to review team effectiveness.
 - Cloud Engineering - Containerising and deploying applications with Docker and Exoframe, managing data persistence using volumes and securing sensitive information with hashing.

-#### Your University / College (start_date to end_date)

-- 2016-2018	University of East London - Master of Arts in Education, Pass with Distinction
+- **2016-2018	University of East London - Master of Arts in Education, Pass with Distinction**
-- 2014-2015	University of East London - Postgraduate Certificate of Education
+- **2014-2015	University of East London - Postgraduate Certificate of Education**
-- 2008-2011	University of Exeter - Bachelor of Arts with Honours in Sociology, 2:1
+- **2008-2011	University of Exeter - Bachelor of Arts with Honours in Sociology, 2:1**
-- 2002-2008	Victoria College Jersey, Jersey (Channel Islands) 3 x A Levels (A, A, C), 1 x AS Level (B)
+- **2002-2008	Victoria College Jersey, Jersey (Channel Islands)** 3 x A Levels (A, A, C), 1 x AS Level (B)
   11 x GCSEs (5 x A, 6 x B)